 By eating a low-enough-carb diet, your body will switch to fat burning and create ketones.
 This is not as easy as it sounds!
 If it were, I think the fast food industry would be very different.
 In addition, all that junk food on grocery store shelves full of sugar would sit there and rot.
 Just kidding.
 That stuff can’t rot, it’s not real food!

-The properties of ketones are and have been studied for over 100 years by scientists and doctors.
+The properties of ketones have been studied for over 100 years by scientists and doctors.
 They and are well known for the treatment of epilepsy.

 But the more scientist and doctors understand about the power of ketones, the more intrigued they become at how: